OCDX/softwareEngFinalProj/testing/testingDoc.md

         * Click download for manifest file and dataset file.
 Expected behavior: when download requested, file successfully downloads to local machine.

+User Interface Testing:

+This section is dedicated to all UI functionality not tested by integration testing.
+These tests are one dimensional, simple tests, to determine whether the functions of the UI such as page navigation work as intended.

+It is broken down by page.

+####Login:

+- Login button

+test pressing this attempts to login with form information

+- User Registration

+test redirects to user registration page

+- Forgot password

+test redirects to password recovery page

+####Browse Manifests/Search manifests page

+- Manifest display

+test that clicking a manifest row redirects to manifest page

+- Search

+test that pressing search initiates a search

+####Header

+The header is used in several pages, but the code is the same, so it can be tested once.

+- Profile Tab

+Test clicking the user profile tab displays the menu items 1.
+Profile 2.
+Admin Panel (for admin account only) 3.
+Log out

+    * Profile

+    test redirects to user account page

+    * Admin pane;

+    test redirects to account creation page

+    * log out

+    test redirects to log in page AND no longer able to access user only pages